KashifMushtaq/FileSync/README.md

 <p><h1>Synchronization Client and Windows Service</h1></p>
 <p>&nbsp;</p>
-<p>The project is based of <a href="https://www.microsoft.com/en-us/download/details.aspx?id=23217">Microsoft Synchronization Provider Framework</a>.
+<p>The project is based on <a href="https://www.microsoft.com/en-us/download/details.aspx?id=23217">Microsoft Synchronization Provider Framework</a>.
 The basic purpose is to synchronize a source folder at one or multiple locations.</p>

 ![Sync Manager](https://github.com/KashifMushtaq/FileSync/blob/main/sync1.jpg "Sync Manager")